-Namaste is the student human rights journal published through the University of Connecticut Human Rights Institute.
-The journal includes fiction, creative pieces, non-fiction papers, essays, poetry, photography, and art work.
+Namaste was the student human rights journal published through the University of Connecticut Human Rights Institute.
+The journal included fiction, creative pieces, non-fiction papers, essays, poetry, photography, and art work.
+Though the journal is no longer active, past editions can still be accessed via the digital commons @ UConn

 “Namaste” is a common Hindi greeting.
 It has, over time, come to be interpreted as something of a universal gesture of empathy and good will.
 With the publication of each issue of Namaste, the Human Rights Institute seeks to evoke the very same sentiments that are embodied in the phrase from which it derives its name.